 IT Admins, CISOs, and C-suite managers should have taken notice at the scale and impact of both the Microsoft Exchange and Kaseya incidents, to refresh their focus on both the threat environment and business impact that ransomware can have.
 For further reference, please see some of the most frequently mentioned vulnerabilities in public reports:

 - Kaseya VSA

 - Pulse Connect Secure

 - Citrix Hypervisor

 - Fortinet VPN

-- Microsoft Exchange Server See the featured story in our latest threat report.
+- Microsoft Exchange Server See the featured story in one of our threat reports.

 - Citrix Application Delivery Controller and Gateway

 - Microsoft Office Common Controls

 - Windows Win32k

 - Accellion File Transfer Appliance